-High membership numbers for Nelson are a reflection of the additional incentives offered.
+High membership numbers for Nelson reflect the additional incentives offered.
 These include access to the Wairoa Gorge MTB Park and permits for forestry access.
 To access the Wairoa Gorge riders are first required to be a member of NTMBC, and the club controls the booking system for the limited days that riders can go.
 Thus, there is a diverse membership by location.